AbdullahO/mSSA/README.md

 2- Missing/corrupted by noise (i.e. imputation)

-This repository is the implementation of our [paper](https://arxiv.org/abs/2006.13448).
+This repository is the implementation of the [paper: On Multivariate Singular Spectrum Analysis](https://arxiv.org/abs/2006.13448).
 Refer to the paper for  more information about the theory and the algorithm of mSSA.